 What’s the best way to move around the city?
 Any transportation tips?

 Compared to learning Italian or suffering through bureaucratic procedures, navigating Rome’s transportation systems can be one of the easier undertakings for foreigners.
 As you build a routine commute to university or work, it’s important to find transportation that works best for you and learn how to use it like a native resident.
 Here are our tips on how to navigate Rome’s transportation system.

 Recommendations for restaurants and bars for student budgets?

 There are plenty of places students can go for a meal or a drink without breaking the bank.
 Click on our full guide to restaurants and bars on a budget to discover 14 restaurants and bars that cover a range of cuisines and dining atmospheres all while fitting a student budget.
 Students can discover a variety of pubs, restaurants, and cafes offering lively night outs, artistic adventures, or laid back outings.

 Any useful apps I should be downloading?

 Rome is such a popular destination that it can be a challenge to wade through the sea of books, blogs, websites, and magazines to truly find the best advice.
 But what could be easier than pulling out your phone?
 With these 16 apps, you can explore the city’s food culture, brush up on your history, learn Italian, find a doctor and more.
-It’s like having an expert on all things Rome right in your pocket!
+It’s like having an expert on all the best things to do in Rome right in your pocket.!

 Where can I watch movies in English in Rome?